foundry-rs/starknet-foundry/docs/src/appendix/sncast/account/list.md

 # `list`
 List all available accounts.

-Account information will be retrieved from the file specified by `--accounts-file` argument, which is `~/.starknet_accounts/starknet_open_zeppelin_accounts.json` by default.
+Account information will be retrieved from the file specified in user's environment.
 Hides user's private keys by default.

 > ⚠️ **Warning**